Chart Color Schemes

 Bonnells Bay - Silverwater has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified six projects likely impacting the area.
-Key projects are Trinity Point Mixed Use Development, Fishery Point Road and Morisset Park Road Intersection Upgrade, Alliance Avenue and Wyee Road Intersection Upgrade, and Morisset Place Strategy.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 6 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Trinity Point Mixed Use Development, Fishery Point Road and Morisset Park Road Intersection Upgrade, Alliance Avenue and Wyee Road Intersection Upgrade, and Morisset Place Strategy, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.